UBC-MDS/credit_default_prediction_group_20/README.md

 For this project we are trying to answer the question:

-> **Given a credit card customer's payment history and demographic information like gender, age, and education level, would the customer default on the next bill payment??"**
+> **Given a credit card customer's payment history and demographic information like gender, age, and education level, would the customer default on the next bill payment?"**

 Answering this question is important because, with an effective predictive model, financial institutions can evaluate a customer's credit level and grant appropriate credit amount limits.
 This analysis would be crucial in credit score calculation and risk management.